UK says Russian channel RT is tool of Kremlin disinformation | Politics

 Culture Secretary Nadine Dorries said in a letter to state media regulator Ofcom that she was concerned RT would seek to spread "harmful disinformation" about the Russia-Ukraine crisis.
 "While respecting Ofcom’s regulatory independence, I call on you to ensure your actions are timely and transparent to reassure the British public," the letter, seen by Reuters, said.

-Johnson had also said the regulator should make its own decisions.
+The Conservative prime minister had also said the regulator should make its own decisions.
 "We live in a country that believes in free speech," Johnson told parliament.
-"And I think it's important that we should leave it up to Ofcom rather than to politicians to decide which media organisations to ban - that's what Russia does.
+"And I think it's important that we should leave it up to Ofcom rather than to politicians to decide which media organisations to ban - that's what Russia does."

 RT said British politicians seemed to be trying to meddle in the affairs of a regulator, undermining its independence.
 "The UK culture minister is now clearly directly interfering in institutions touted as supposedly wholly free from political pressure and influence," Anna Belkina, RT's deputy editor in chief, told Reuters.

-Belkina said despite political pressure Ofcom had not found any breaches of the Broadcasting Code by RT in the past four years.
-Ofcom said it would prioritise complaints about any broadcaster's news coverage of Russia and Ukraine.
+Belkina said despite political pressure Ofcom had found no breaches of the Broadcasting Code by RT in the past four years.
+Ofcom did not comment specifically on RT but said it would prioritise complaints about any broadcaster's news coverage of Russia and Ukraine.

-"Given the seriousness of the Ukraine crisis, we will examine complaints about any broadcaster's news coverage of this issue as a priority," the regulator said.
-(Additional reporting by Elizabeth Piper; Editing by Guy Faulconbridge, Nick Macfie and Angus MacSwan)
+"Recognising the serious nature of the crisis in Ukraine, we have been keeping the situation under close review and have already stepped up our oversight of coverage of these events by broadcasters in the UK," it said in a reply to Dorries' letter.
+"It would not be acceptable for any of our licensees to broadcast one-sided propaganda."
+(Additional reporting by Elizabeth Piper; Editing by Guy Faulconbridge, Nick Macfie and Angus MacSwan and Mark Heinrich)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)